albertattard/quickhacks-source/docs/aws/terraform/ec2-publicly-accessible.md

 ### File: `main.tf`

-The SSH key `Quickhacks Key` needs to be created beforehand.
+The key pair (SSH key) `Quickhacks SSH Key` needs to be created beforehand.
+Refer to [create key pair]({% link docs/aws/cli/ssh-key.md %}#create-key-pair) for more information about that.

 ```terraform
 resource "aws_vpc" "quickhacks_vpc" {